Frequently Asked Questions (FAQ)

-Most ensembles rehearse in Mundelein Center, either in the Auditorium or in a tenth floor classroom.
-Concerts take place in Mundelein Center Auditorium and Madonna della Strada Chapel.
+Most ensembles rehearse in Mundelein Center either in the Auditorium, the Music Hall, or in a 10th floor classroom.
+Concerts take place in Mundelein Center Auditorium, the Music Hall, and Madonna della Strada Chapel.
 Admission is free to all Music Program concerts.
-Beginning in fall 2012, renovations of the first and second floor of Mundelein Center will be completed, opening up new performance, rehearsal, and practice room areas.

-For more information on Music Program concerts, visit our Arts Alive blog: http://blogs.luc.edu/artsalive/
+For more information on Music Program concerts, visit our Arts Alive blog.

 Auditions occur during the first week of each semester.
 Generally, members of fall ensembles do not need to re-audition in the spring.
 For most ensembles, auditions are for chair or section placement only and do not affect enrollment.
 The exception is Jazz Band, due to the nature of the band’s instrumentation.

 Usually, auditions involve playing or singing a brief prepared excerpt as well as a scale.
 In some cases, excerpts will be sent to you prior to auditions.
 Contact your respective ensemble director for more details.

 There is limited locked storage space in the backstage area of Mundelein Center Auditorium as well as the first floor of the Mundelein Center.

 The Music Program has limited instrument supplies available for student use.
 All percussion instruments, as well as keyboard mallets, are available.
 Most brass mutes, for trumpet, horn, and trombone, are available.
 For a complete list of instruments available, see below:

 |piccolo (1)||bassoon (2)||bass (1)||bari sax (1)||acoustic guitar (9)|